 After completing pre-service training, tutors are matched with a learner based on preferred locations (when not virtual) and day/time availability of both involved.
 Tutoring takes place at any of the 28 library branches, or may occur at some other public location or remotely/virtually.
 Currently, all tutoring is virtual.

-Basic materials for tutor and learner are provided at no charge.
+Basic materials for tutor and learner are provided for free.

 Literacy staff provides assistance and support as learners progress through the program.